theatl-social/pyfedi/INSTALL.md

 ### Background services

-Gunicorn and Celery need to run as background services:
+In production, Gunicorn and Celery need to run as background services:

 #### Gunicorn